mozilla/data-review/review.md

 * The data includes new identifiers; OR

-* The data falls within the Web activity category AND is default-on.
+* The data falls within Category 3 (Stored Content & Communications) AND is default-on.

 8) Does there need to be a check-in in the future to determine whether to renew the data?
 (Yes/No) (If yes, set a todo reminder or file a bug if appropriate)**